sam-cameron/ICS3U-culminating/README.md

 and, more importantly,
 2. To include all (or almost all) of the things I learned in the course to reflect how well I learned the material

 !!!
-THIS PROGRAM IS NOT DONE AND WIL NOT WORK IF YOU RUN IT !!!
+THIS PROGRAM IS NOT DONE AND WILL NOT WORK IF YOU RUN IT !!!